GTAmodding/gta3script-specs/SPECIFICATION.md

 An *enumeration* is a collection of string constants.

-A parameter definition may have an associated enumeration.
+A parameter definition can have an associated enumeration.
 A string constant is said to be a match if an identifier in an argument refers to a name in its parameter's enumeration.

 There is an special enumeration called the *global string constants enumeration* which semantics are defined along this specification.
-Other enumerations may be defined by an implementation.
+Other enumerations can be defined by an implementation.

 If a parameter definition specifies an enumeration, the global string constants enumeration cannot be matched in the said parameter.